by Maria Ivanov

 Lupii lui Calancea.
 Source: The band Official Facebook Page

 Via Dacă is a relatively new musical project in the Republic of Moldova, founded in 2017.
 From the very beginning they had a distinctive style, combining in an absolutely unique way folklore and mythology, approaching various motifs and themes.
 Feeding on the deep meanings of the fairy tale, Via Dacă set out to bring back the transcendental vibration experienced by our ancestors.
 Their music combines folklore, caroling, folk poetry, enchantment, indie rock, alternative and incantation.
 What they pursue most is harmony.
 All the members of the band confessed, in an interview for “ea.md”, that they liked old music.
 As for their pieces, they feel that they would not be able to put them in a certain frame, as they are very different from each other.
 The songs we think of when we say Via Dacă are: “Pădure Verde/ Green Forest”, “Și dacă/ And if…”, “Paparude”, always a fascinating way of mysteriously melting the sounds of voice instruments.
 Each note speaks about the passion for ancestral music, each note starts from an ancient one, that is why it touches the most sensitive strings of the soul of the listeners.
 Iulia Panici said in an interview: “The folklore and mythology of the Carpathian space is part of our DNA, it is the channel through which we connect to the wisdom of our ancestors, to nature, to the ancient and primal self within us.”
 Folklore is their home, their primary source of inspiration.
 Right from the first year of its appearance, the band managed to perform in most of the important music festivals in Moldova.
 Concerts abroad – in Canada and Romania followed shortly.
-They don’t have an album yet, not because they wouldn’t have enough musical material, they simply could not dedicate the time needed; they focus on live shows and singles.
-An album will follow at some point in the future.
+The band is currently working on an album.

 The band members are: Iulia Panici – vocals; Sandu Cordonean – keyboards, guitar; Vitalie Kolț – bass guitar, vocals; Iulian Ursu – cajon.